AndrewAnnex/SpiceyPy/docs/cyice.rst

 Vectorized functions will also be implemented for a majority of the Cyice wrappers.

-Critically, because Cyice uses the same underlying shared library for CSPICE as SpiceyPy, Cyice and SpiceyPy functions can be used interchangeably in a program.
+Critically, because Cyice uses the same underlying shared library for CSPICE as SpiceyPy, Cyice and SpiceyPy functions can be used interchangeably in a Python program.
-For example, you can load a kernel using SpiceyPy's furnsh function, then call spkpos from Cyice and use the same kernel pool.
+For example, you can load a kernel using SpiceyPy's furnsh function, then call spkpos from Cyice using the same kernel pool.

-This aspect of the design enables the development of Cyice to occur in phases with minimal to no user disruption.
+This enables the gradual development of Cyice to occur in phases with minimal to no user disruption.
-Cyice is not replacing SpiceyPy, and will remain a submodule to SpiceyPy.
+Cyice is not replacing SpiceyPy, exactly, and will remain a submodule to SpiceyPy.

-Think of it like remodeling a house or replacing the drive train in a car.
+Think of it like remodeling a house or replacing the drivetrain in a car.

 As Cyice functions are being constructed in a new sub module, existing codes will not use these functions unless they are explicitly imported.
 A majority of Cyice functions will follow the existing SpiceyPy API and functionality, so breaking changes, if any, will be minimal and preceded by major version releases.